UBC-MDS/DSCI522_GR406/doc/report.md

 </table>

-Note: all estimates of the potential counfounding variables are not displayed in the table for readability.
+Note: parameter estimates of the potential counfounding variables are not displayed in the table for readability.

 # Discussion